EvanTaylor06/Evan-appm-4600-numerics/schedule.md

   - In-class review
   - Evening **midterm exam**, 6 to 7:30 PM, ECCS 1B12
 - Thu, Nov 6, Lab 11
+  - TBD, perhaps simple quadrature (using numpy's builtin tools), compared to symbolic (sympy/mathematica), compared to [chebfun](https://www.chebfun.org/) which has the aim to "feel symbolic but run at the speed of numerics"
   - TBD, maybe on adaptive integration
 - Fri, Nov 7
   - Debrief from lab